-6 Surprising Health Benefits to Eating Your Carrots
+6 Surprising Health Benefits of Eating Your Carrots

-Carrots contain high amounts of soluble fiber, largely from pectin, which could be the reason they’ve been shown to lower cholesterol, a study in the European Journal of Nutrition reported.
+Carrots contain soluble fiber, largely from pectin, which could be the reason they’ve been shown to lower cholesterol, a study in the European Journal of Nutrition reported.

 Reduce risk of cancer